2300 Kilometers Along The Spanish Coast

 One of my favourite detours: the National Park Picos de Europa!
 Suntribe always at hand

 This second leg of the journey was much harder than the first part, not only because I was by myself (which also had the advantage that I got to know more people) but mostly because the weather became rainy and grey almost from one day to the other and stayed like that for the rest of my journey.
-I also tended to overestimate the reach of the battery even more now that I was by myself and frequently ended up in situations where the locals had to help me out.
+I also tended to overestimate the reach of the battery even more now and frequently ended up in situations where the locals had to help me out.

 My favourite moment like that was when I stranded just three kilometers away from my final destination for that day.
 I had made it to Galicia and was driving up a hill (which uses the battery up a lot more quickly), still hoping I could make it.
 I hadn’t passed any house in a while and it was getting dark, but thankfully a house appeared on the right side of the road just before my engine stopped completely (I was already in battery saving mode where you travel at a speed of 10 kilometers per hour).
 Two elderly people were in the house (which was their weekend house) and took me in.
 They threw on their generator so that I could charge my battery and we chatted over tea for an hour before I took on the last five kilometers for that day.
 There were many similar situations, but I always made it!

 At the end of the world, the Finisterre Cap in Galicia – more than 2000 km into my trip

 I made this trip not only because I had been longing to travel along the entire Northern coast of Spain for a while but also because I wanted to prove that electric mobility is not only the technology of the future, but also already capable to fulfil our needs of transportation!
 If I can travel on an electric scooter for 2321 kilometers through wind and rain, electric scooters can easily cope with the challenging situations in daily city traffic.